SoufianeRep/goride-assignement/README.md

   - Update the store's products title in some way on the hour every hour.
   - Provides an interface to for the user where they can adjust the fake products price manually.

-The app scaffold was generated throught Shopify-CLI and modified accordingly.
+The app scaffold was generated through Shopify-CLI and modified accordingly.